ataislucky/Javascript-ToDoList-app/README.md

 * **User-friendly interface:** The app will have a clean and intuitive design.

 By building this to-do list app, I will demonstrate my understanding of JavaScript fundamentals, including DOM manipulation, event handling, and local storage.

-**Would you like to add more details about your to-do list app, such as specific features or technologies you plan to use?**